 Best cards to draft in Runeterra Expeditions

 Finally, before we go, here are some choices for decent choices to draft in Runeterra’s Expeditions mode.
-For a list of all the cards and what they do in one place, check out our Legends of Runeterra cards list guide.
+For a list of all the cards and what they do in one place, check out our Runeterra cards list guide.